 In addition, IBM provided the Company with certain transition services required to transition the Company's IT operations embodied in the IT Services in accordance with a mutually agreed upon transition plan (the "Transition Services").
 Transition Services were completed approximately 21 months after the effective date of the Outsourcing Agreement and the Company paid approximately \$6.7 million for the Transition Services.
 These Transition Services were recognized as incurred based on the capital or expense nature of the cost.
 The Company expensed approximately \$0.1 million for Transition Services during the year ended December 31, 2009, that were included in general and administrative expenses in the accompanying consolidated statement of income.
-Of the \$6.7 million recognized, approximately \$5.1 million has been paid, approximately \$1.4 million is included in other current liabilities and \$0.2 million of datacenter moving costs related to the Transition Services during the year ended December 31, 2009, that are included in general and administrative expenses in the accompany incurred an additional \$0.2 million of datacenter moving costs related to the Transition Services during the year ended December 31, 2009, that are included in general and administrative expenses in the accompanying consolidated statement of income.
+Of the \$6.7 million recognized, approximately \$5.1 million has been paid, approximately \$1.4 million is included in other current liabilities and \$0.2 million is included in other noncurrent liabilities in the accompanying consolidated balance sheet at December 31, 2011.
+The Company incurred an additional \$0.2 million of datacenter moving costs related to the Transition Services during the year ended December 31, 2009, that are included in general and administrative expenses in the accompanying consolidated statement of income.
 No transition costs were incurred by the Company during the years ended December 31, 2011 and 2010 nor does the Company anticipate any material future transition costs related to the Outsourcing Agreement.